-The Hypervisor Layer is independently, and contains both the Network Stack and Storage Stack.
-Similar to monolithic design of VMware, the Hardware Layer includes the Physical Network and Storage Devices.
+The Hypervisor Layer is independent and contains both the Network Stack and Storage Stack.
+Similar to the monolithic design of VMware, the Hardware Layer includes the Physical Network and Storage Devices.

-For most administrators with experience with Microsoft products, Hyper-V has an easier learning curve.
-Perhaps the best advantage is the how little effort is necessary to manage device drivers, since new devices can be added without drivers—which means that a wide range of devices can be used with Hyper-V. Any device drivers that are necessary are installed directly into the operating system that is running in the Controlling Layer.
+For most administrators who’ve worked with Microsoft products in the past, Hyper-V has an easier learning curve.
+Perhaps the best advantage is in how little effort is necessary to manage device drivers since new devices can be added without drivers—which means that a wide range of devices can be used with Hyper-V. Any necessary device drivers are installed directly into the operating system that is running in the Controlling Layer.
 These drivers are then accessible by virtual machines to access the hardware.

-In Hyper-V, it only takes a few minutes to install and deploy new server roles outside of the server virtualization role is possible to do within a few minutes.
+It takes Hyper-V just a few minutes to install and deploy new server roles in addition to the main virtualization role.
 Also, since the Microsoft hypervisor code is only 600 kB in size, initialization takes less time.

 Unlike vSphere, there is no risk of corrupt code injection into the Hypervisor Layer, since Microsoft doesn’t expose any APIs for that layer.
-In many respects, maintenance is much easier, since there is no downtime, backups are quick and easy, and you can perform live migrations.
+In many respects, maintenance is much easier, since there is no downtime.
+Backups are also quick and easy, and you can perform live migrations faster.

 - Minimal device driver management